hzeller/rpi-rgb-led-matrix/README.md

 We might only have a limited amount of GPIOs on the Raspberry Pi, but luckily, the RGB matrices can be chained.
 The display panels have an input connector, and also have an output port, that you can connect to the next display in a daisy-chain manner.
-There is the flag `-c` in the demo program to give number of displays that are chained.
+There is the flag `--led-chain` in the demo program to give number of displays that are chained.
 You end up with a very wide display (chain * 32 pixels).